IISNRL/TWC_Mesh/documents/Meshtastic_Introduction.md

 ### Modem Preset

-Default is unset which equates to `LONG_FAST`.
+The default setting is unset, corresponding to `LONG_FAST`.
-Presets are pre-defined modem settings (**Bandwidth**, **Spread Factor**, and **Coding Rate**) which influence both message speed and range.
-The default will provide a strong mixture of speed and range, for most users.
+Presets are predefined configurations for modem settings (**Bandwidth**, **Spread Factor**, and **Coding Rate**) that impact the balance between message speed and range.
+The default setting offers a balanced mix of speed and range suitable for most users.

-The presets are designed to provide further options for optimizing either speed (and reduced network congestion) or range, which can be useful for two real world scenarios:
+Presets are tailored to optimize either speed (leading to reduced network congestion) or range, accommodating two common scenarios:

-1. A high number of devices exist in the mesh, or messages are sent very frequently.
-Faster speeds (and therefore lower radio time per device) can help with mesh network congestion.
+1. **High Device Density or Frequent Messaging**: In environments where many devices are present within the mesh network or messages are transmitted frequently, higher speeds (resulting in less radio time per device) can mitigate mesh network congestion.
-2. Maximum range is desired, for long range scenarios where a several second delay in message receipt is acceptable (for instance, attempting to send messages from a town to a distant mountain top).
+2. **Maximum Range Requirement**: For situations where the maximum possible range is essential and a delay of several seconds in message reception is acceptable (e.g., transmitting messages from a town to a distant mountain top).

-The Presets available are as follows, and follow a linear pattern of:
+The available presets span a spectrum from:
 `Fastest <--> Slowest` and `Shortest <--> Longest range`:

 1. SHORT_FAST (Fastest, highest bandwidth, lowest airtime, shortest range)